mattermost/docs/source/install/mattermost-omnibus.rst

 Updating Mattermost Omnibus
 -----------------------------

-Mattermost Omnibus is integrated with Ubuntu’s OS's package manager.
+Mattermost Omnibus is integrated with the ``apt`` package manager.
 When a new Mattermost version is released, run:

 ``sudo apt update && sudo apt upgrade``